MinntLeaf/TransitCurveFitter/Readme.md

 This was built using Python 3.10, although any version of Python 3 should work.

 ### Data
 Some usable data genrated using 'pi' is included in this repo as `Data.txt`.
-It has a period
+It has a period of 'pi' and should return aproximately 3.141 when used as inut data.

 If you want to use different data, replace the data in the file `Data.txt` with your data.

 #### Data Formating
 Data should be input in the format (X Value),(Y Value),(Error).

 Commas "," are used as value separators.

-Parenthesis, brackets, spaces, and tabs, will all be ignored.
+Numbers "1,2,3" and minus signs "-" will be converted into floating point values.
+All other charachters will be ignored.

-A line break signifies a new value pair entry.
+A line break signifies a new (X,Y,Error) entry.
+Empty lines will be ignored.

-An error value does not need to be supplied, if an Error value is not given for 1 or more data points, it will be ignored for **all** of them.
+An error value does not need to be supplied, however, if an Error value is not given for 1 or more data points, it will be ignored for **all** of them.

 Examples:

 1,2,3

 1 , 2 , 3

 1     ,2,    3

 (1), 2, (3)

 1 , 2

 1    ,2